Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 ROW_NUMBER()

-function to assign each row a sequential integer number. - Second, filter rows by requested page.
-For example, the first page has the rows starting from one to 9, and the second page has the rows starting from 11 to 20, and so on.
+function to assign each row a sequential integer number. - Second, filter rows by the requested page.
+The first page includes the rows starting from 1 to 10, and the second page include rows starting from 11 to 20, and so on.

-The following statement returns the records of the second page, each page has ten records.
+The following statement returns the rows of the second page:

 SELECT